centaurialpha/quaternions/README.md

 # quaternions
-Library for dealing with quaternions
+Library for dealing with quaternions.
+Based on github.com/satellogic/quaternions.

+_ToDo_